Ogoa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 13.
 This is a script that takes a list of qords as input and prints only words that appear exactly once, in a sorted order.

 14-findthatword
 Task 14.
-This is a script that displays all lines containing the pattern "root" from the file "/etc/passwd"
+This is a script that displays all lines containing the pattern "root" from the file "/etc/passwd".

+15-countthatword
+Task 15.
+This is a script that displays the number of lines that contain the pattern "bin" in the file "/etc/passwd".

 21-reverse
 Task 21.
 This is a script taht reverses its input.